The election-meddling indictment against Trump is sprawling. Here’s a breakdown of the case

 Trump is charged with four counts: obstruction of an official proceeding, conspiracy to obstruct an official proceeding, conspiracy to defraud the U.S. and conspiracy to prevent others from carrying out their constitutional rights.

-In the obstruction charge — which carries up to 20 years in prison — the official proceeding refers to the Jan.
+In the obstruction charge — which carries penalties of up to 20 years in prison — the official proceeding refers to the Jan.
 6, 2021 joint session of Congress at which electoral votes were to be counted in order to certify Biden as the official winner.
+Conspiracy to obstruct an official proceeding also carries a maximum of 20 years in prison

-That charge has been brought against hundreds of the more than 1,000 people charged in the Jan.
+That obstruction charge has been brought against hundreds of the more than 1,000 people charged in the Jan.
 6 riot, including members of the far-right Oath Keepers and Proud Boys extremist groups.
 More than 100 people have been convicted at trial or pleaded guilty to the offense.
-Jan.
-6 defendants have challenged the use of the obstruction charge, though D.C.’s federal appeals court in April sided with the Justice Department in upholding the charge in the cases of three rioters.

 Conspiracy to defraud the U.S., which is punishable by up to five years in prison, makes it a crime to conspire with another person else to carry out fraud against the government.
-The indictment alleges that Trump used “dishonesty, fraud and deceit to impair, obstruct and defeat” the counting and certifying of the election results.
+The indictment alleges that Trump used “dishonesty, fraud and deceit to impair, obstruct and defeat” the counting and certifying of the election results with the goal of overturning the results of the election.

+The indictment alleges a weekslong plot that began with pressure on state lawmakers and election officials to change electoral votes from Biden to Trump, and then evolved into organizing fake slates of pro-Trump electors to be sent to Congress.

+Trump and his allies also attempted to use the Justice Department to conduct bogus election-fraud investigations in order to boost his fake electors’ scheme, the indictment says.

-Trump is also accused of violating a post-Civil War Reconstruction Era civil rights statute that makes it a crime to conspire to interfere with rights that are guaranteed by the Constitution, in this case: the right to vote and have one’s vote counted.
+Trump is accused of violating a post-Civil War Reconstruction Era civil rights statute that makes it a crime to conspire to interfere with rights that are guaranteed by the Constitution, in this case: the right to vote and have one’s vote counted.
 It’s punishable by up to 10 years in prison.

 The provision was originally part of a set of laws passed in 1870 in response to violence and intimidation by members of the Klu Klux Klan aimed at keeping Black people from the polls.